 Our team is also made up of HRD, or Human Remains Detection, K9's.
 HRD dogs are trained to specifically find the odor of human remains.
 HRD dogs are trained to ignore live human scent and animal scent, and only indicate on human remains.
 These dogs can be used to find human remains related to crime scenes, missing persons cases, small scent sources, and natural or man-made disaster events.

-The K9 handlers on our team are comprised of civilians, firefighters, and EMS Personnel.
 Our team is made up of Labradors, German Shepherds, Belgian Malinois, as well as several mixed-breed dogs who were rescued from shelters or surrendered by their past owners.

 Canines with high "toy drive" are used for urban search and rescue.
 It is a game of "hide and seek" for the dog.
 In training, team members hide from the dog with a toy, and play with the dog when found.
 By the time the dog is on a real search, he is looking willingly for trapped survivors.